Phonbopit/intro-to-circom/README.md

 ## Viewing the witness

-Now, we have binary file of witness, we need to convert it to JSON file with snarkjs
+Now we have a binary file of witness, we need to convert it to JSON file with snarkjs

 ```bash
 snarkjs wtns export json output.wtns output.json